-Major Requirements 1

-Track 1

-credit hrs.
-Completed

-IDST U300: Introduction to IDS 3

-Discipline I (Upper division hours selected from one area of study 2) 15

-Discipline II (Upper division hours selected from a different area of study 2 than Discipline I) 9

-IDST U490: Senior Seminar in IDS 3

-Minor (All IDS majors in Track I must complete a minor.
-Area of study 2 for minor must differ from areas of study in Disciplines I and II.)
-18-21

-Electives 20-29

-T-4-111 Dominad 120

-Total Hours kequired 120
+Major Requirements Major Requirements Track 1 Track 2 (Individualized Program) credit hrs.
+Completed With the approval of the IDS Director, a student may pursue 1 Program.
+IDST U300: Introduction to IDS 3 credit hrs.
+Completed Discipline I 15 IDST U300: Introduction to IDS 3 (Upper division hours selected from one area of study ) 15 Individualized: Upper division hours in two or more areas of study .
+24 Discipline II (Upper division hours selected from a different area of study than Discipline I) 9 IDST U490: Senior Seminar 3 Cognate or Minor 12-21 IDST U490: Senior Seminar in IDS 3 Cognate 12 Minor (All IDS majors in Track I must complete a minor.
+Area of study for minor must differ from areas of study in Disciplines I and II.)
+18-21 Minor 18-21 Electives 20-29 Electives 26-35 Total Hours Required 120 rs Required 120 A minimim grade of C is required for all major, minor, and For areas of study, see Majors and Minors in the index. l cognate courses.
+A minimim grade of C is required for all major, minor, and For areas of study, see Majors and Minors in the index.
+Gognate hours and area of study for minor must differ from eas of study.